Ceelog/phpdoc-en/src/set/mysqlinfo.md

 *What are the main PHP API offerings for using MySQL?*

-There are three main API options when considering connecting to a MySQL database server:
+There are two main API options when considering connecting to a MySQL database server:

--   PHP's MySQL Extension

 -   PHP's mysqli Extension